-- Buying, selling or maintaining property including insurance and repairs
+- Buying, selling, or maintaining property including insurance and repairs.

-- Accessing, opening and closing bank accounts;
+- Accessing, opening, and closing bank accounts.

-- Giving access to your financial information;
+- Giving access to your financial information.

-- Investing your assets;
+- Investing your assets.

-- Dealing with your savings, benefits and tax affairs; and
+- Dealing with your savings, benefits, and tax affairs; and

 - making gifts on your behalf to friends and relatives in specific circumstances etc.

 Your Attorney(s) must act in your best interests and must follow a Code of Practice set up by the Mental Capacity Act 2005.
-Your Attorney must take into account your wishes, beliefs and views you have expressed in the past.
+Your Attorney must consider your wishes, beliefs and views you have expressed in the past.
 The views of your family and any other attorney you have appointed may also be considered.
 You are involved in all decisions as much as possible.

 An LPA relating to your financial affairs can be used as soon as it is registered with the Office of the Public Guardian, regardless of your mental capacity, provided there are no restrictions.

 Whilst you are still mentally capable, you make decisions regarding your financial affairs yourself.
-Your appointed Attorney will carry out your wishes if you can not carry them out yourself or if you instruct them to deal with some matters on your behalf, provided you have not restricted the power to be valid only if you lose mental capacity.
+Your appointed Attorney will carry out your wishes if you cannot carry them out yourself or if you instruct them to deal with some matters on your behalf, provided you have not restricted the power to be valid only if you lose mental capacity.
 If you have lost the capacity to make the decisions yourself, your appointed Attorney will make and carry out the decisions on your behalf.

-As long as you are still able to make decisions on your own behalf, you can revoke an LPA at any time and you do not need to give a reason.
+As long as you are still able to make decisions on your own behalf, you can revoke an LPA at any time, and you do not need to give a reason.